remla24-02/model-training/README.md

 poetry shell
 ```

-The data to be used during the pipleline is automatically downloaded for the remote Bucket during the pipeline.
+The data to be used during the pipeline is automatically downloaded for the remote Bucket during the pipeline.
 To run the pipeline, do:
 ``` console
 dvc repro